2025-2026 Alto, Bass & ContraBass Recommendations

 • Chris Abell – wooden straight alto head joint.
 Outstanding.

-Bass Flute Recommendations – 21 instruments tested
+Bass Flute Recommendations

-Listed by price.
+Listed by lowest priced model.
 All basses shown include trill keys which are used for many alternate fingerings and solving response problems.
 I consider trill keys a “must have.”
 A b-foot only comes on some brands and is not necessary.
 It does give you one more note but adds length and weight to the already heavy instrument.
 If you chose a b-foot, be prepared to find a good support system for the instrument.

 Contrabass Flute Recommendations

-• Kotato $24,000 + Powerful rich tone.
+• Kotato – $28.8k + Powerful rich tone.
 An outstanding instrument recommended by several friends who play a Kotato.
 There was not one a new to try at the convention.